vikingdata/articles/tools/automation/ansible/ansible_specific_hosts.md

 The problems make it very very easy to accidentally apply the playbook to all hosts listed in the playbook or an inventory (if specified by line command).
-The point is, I want to submit an exact list of hosts without specifying the inventory or worrying about what the "hosts" variable in the playbook is.
+I want to submit an exact list of hosts without specifying the inventory or worrying about what the "hosts" variable in the playbook is.